jacobschweitzer/wordpress-vip-plugins/co-schedule-3.2/readme.txt

 ##### How much does CoSchedule cost?

-CoSchedule has several subscription plans to choose from, starting at $40/month.
+CoSchedule has several subscription plans to choose from, starting at $80/month.
 [Choose the right plan for you + your team](https://coschedule.com/pricing).

 == Screenshots ==

 == Changelog ==
+= 3.2.7 =
+* Fixes a bug that may prevent plugin build version from syncing with CoSchedule

+= 3.2.6 =
+* Adds a new optional filter for conditional post syncing

+= 3.2.5 =
+* Minor updates for better Gutenberg compatibility.

+= 3.2.4 =
+* Fixes a minor PHP notification bug.

+= 3.2.3 =
+* Adds a new optional filter for external plugin compatibility of post content attachments when syncing

 = 3.2.2 =
 * Updates for WordPress VIP standards